 Some Causes of Oxygen Desaturation

-Total fluid volume given during the hospital stay and, in particular, the previous 24 h should be ascertained to identify volume overload.
+Total fluid volume given during the hospital stay and, in particular, the previous 24 hours should be ascertained to identify volume overload.
 Drugs should be reviewed for sedative administration and dosage.
-In significant hypoxia (O 2 saturation < 85%), treatment begins simultaneously with evaluation.
+In significant hypoxia (oxygen saturation < 85%), treatment begins simultaneously with evaluation.

 Very sudden onset dyspnea and hypoxia suggest pulmonary embolus (PE) or pneumothorax (mainly in a patient on positive pressure ventilation).
 Fever, chills, and productive cough (or increased secretions) suggest pneumonia.
 A history of cardiopulmonary disease (eg, asthma, COPD, heart failure) may indicate an exacerbation of the disease.
 Symptoms and signs of MI may indicate acute valvular insufficiency, pulmonary edema, or cardiogenic shock.
 Unilateral extremity pain suggests deep venous thrombosis (DVT) and hence possible PE.
 Preceding major trauma or sepsis requiring significant resuscitation suggests acute respiratory distress syndrome.
 Preceding chest trauma suggests pulmonary contusion.